connectomicslab/connectomemapper3/paper/paper.md

 It is worth noting the software is ready to accommodate other imaging modalities.
-At the time of writing, an EEG source imaging pipeline is being integrated, initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)), which will make CMP3 even more unique in the BIDS ecosystem of connectome mapping tools.
+At the time of writing, an EEG source imaging pipeline is being integrated, initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)), which will make CMP3 even more unique in the new generation of connectome mapping tools.

 # Mention